Monadic-DNA/Blog/README.md

 ## 📄 License

+This work is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+You are free to share and adapt the content with proper attribution to Monadic DNA.

 Copyright © 2025 Monadic DNA.
-All rights reserved.